 Upgrade the bathrooms.
 Simply swapping out a vanity and mirror can quickly bring a dated and faded bathroom into the modern age.
 New, single-unit vanities with granite tops and matching mirrors add storage and durability with one easy adjustment.
 Your rental rate can be dramatically increased with the addition of a washer and dryer there if space allows.

 Get smart.
 Nothing captures attention like cool, new Internet of Things technology sprinkled around your rental.
-From state-of-the art alarm systems like our FrontPoint suite of sensors and detectors to web-enabled light bulbs, you can make an inexpensive and lasting impression.
+From state-of-the art home security systems like ADT smart home security, to web-enabled light bulbs, you can make an inexpensive and lasting impression.

 Upgrade the lighting fixtures.
 Swap out old fixtures and do it with style.
 Sourcing inexpensive, high-quality light fixtures with eBay or LampsPlus can help to bring style and a touch of modern flare to each room.
 Many items found on these websites are in new condition and sold at serious discounts.